Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Discussion

 A natural extension of the proposed fitting approach would be to incorporate the whole MRI signal acquisition pipeline, i.e. coil sensitivity profiles and Fourier sampling, directly fitting k-space data.
+This would leverage the natural Gaussian distribution present in the raw k-space signal, fully validating the choice of the $L^2$-norm for fitting. \responseRthree{R3.C8}{Contrary to recent works on improved ASL-perfusion image reconstruction such as MOCHA~\citep{Mehranian2020} or ASL-TGV~\citep{SPANN2020116337}, which reconstructs the perfusion weighted images from raw k-space data, no subsequent fitting step would be required to estimate CBF and ATT.
+Further, noise characteristics in such improved PWI images might severely deviate from the assumption of AWGN due to the non-linear reconstruction process and might lead to a bias in the estimation process.} The model based fitting approach potentially allows for higher acceleration compared to the two separate steps, image reconstruction followed by fitting\responseRthree{R3.C8}{, due to the reduction of unknowns and combination of information of the different PWIs by means of the signal equation}. \responseRtwo{R2.C4}{Further extensions of the proposed method could include partial volume correction based on two compartment models, which are already included in BASIL.}

-This would leverage the natural Gaussian distribution present in the raw k-space signal fully validating the choice of the $L^2$-norm for fitting.
-In addition, the model based fitting approach potentially allows for higher acceleration compared to the two separate steps, image reconstruction followed by fitting.
-However, ASL imaging is very sensitive to motion thus, motion correction is vital.
-As estimation of motion directly from highly undersampled k-space can be challenging, a robust estimation and correction needs to be found.
-Another possibility would be to include a motion term into the forward model but this poses a mathematically challenging problem, especially for forming forward and adjoint operation pairs.
+ASL imaging is very sensitive to \responseRthree{R3.C2}{ signal variations from motion or changes in blood velocity due to the cardiac cycle~\citep{verbree2017}.
+Currently, the proposed method does not directly account for these variations.
+Motion related variations are corrected for in a preprocessing step but no correction for blood velocity changes is applied.
+As it is planned to extend the method to use raw k-space data, motion could be included in the forward model, e.g. based on determined motion fields prior to fitting, as it is done in MOCHA.} As estimation of motion directly from highly undersampled k\nobreakdash-space data can be challenging, a robust estimation and correction needs to be found.
+Another possibility would be to include a motion term into the \responseRthree{R3.C2}{fitting process} but this poses a mathematically challenging problem, especially for forming forward and adjoint operation pairs.

+\responseRthree{R3.C4}{If ASL data is evaluated over large ROIs, NLLS seems to be the favourable method as it shows the least bias in our simulations~(figure~\ref{fig:fig4}) for most investigated ROIs, especially in GM.
+However, this might only be advantageous if a large population of subjects is used.
+Single reconstruction can be subject of significant noise, as reflected by the highest IQR of all methods.
+The proposed approach is preferable in single observation scenarios as it shows comparable bias to the other methods but generally the least deviations (IQR).
+Even though \textit{BASIL w/} can reduce IQR to a similar range as the proposed method, it shows the highest bias of all investigated algorithms in most cases, especially in ATT.}